mioopoi/CloudPriceSimulation/readme.md

+# Cloud Power Price Simulation

+This is the source code of the simulation for the paper named *Approximation algorithms for minimizing time-variable electricity cost in cloud system*.
+The code is written in pure python.

-To run the simulation successfully, first you need to install Anaconda2 and then install Gurobi to Anaconda.
+To successfully run the simulation, first you need to install Anaconda2 and then install Gurobi to Anaconda.

 Python version: 2.7.11 (Anaconda2)
 Gurobi version: 7.0.2

 `simulation_online.py` is the main file for online algorithms and